Best Apps to Help With Social Anxiety (Mindfulness & Meditation)

 10. Worry Watch

 Worry Watch is a tool for both therapists and their clients.
 Unlike the other social anxiety apps, Worry Watch works mostly as a journaling tool in which users can log fears, worries, and concerns that take place on a daily basis.
 They also indicate whether or not the outcome of the situation that they had faced was as bad as they initially believed it to be.
-Worry Watch is a great app for sharing real-life activity anxiety issues in a session.
+Worry Watch is a great app for sharing real-life activity anxiety issues in a session and understanding, “what is worry.”.

 These social anxiety apps will, indeed, help your clients, but are you looking for an app that will run your practice better and make you more productive?
 SimplePractice streamlines the process of setting up all of your patients’ accounts as well as your practice information.
 Our intuitive interface allows you to input only the information you need, using only a few keystrokes.
 Try out SimplePractice today for free—no credit card required.